kastolars/jafresh/README.md

 To install the project, simply run `gradlew assembleDebug` at the root of the project.
 An APK file will be generated in `ExpirationReminderProject\app\build\outputs\apk\debug`, which can be installed on any Android device.

+There is also a downloadable apk in the releases section [here](https://github.com/kastolars/jafresh/releases).

 # Usage

 JaFresh has two reminder creation options.
 One is manual, where a user can input the name and expiration date